 You can use LinkedIn to send a note to a recruiter, including a message such as “I understand that you specialize in IT leadership candidates, and as an executive skilled in networking and IT operations, I’d like to find out if my credentials match your client requirements.”
 You can also place a quick call for an even better impression and personal touch when introducing yourself.

 4 – Don’t neglect to prepare!
 Company research is more important than ever.

-Reviewed the latest information on salary negotiation techniques, interviewing skills, company research, or industry trends?
-If not, you’ll need to catch up to your colleagues, especially those leveraging job search powerhouse Job-Hunt.org or recruiter business forecasts from sites such as the Association of Executive Search and Leadership Consultants (AESC).
+You’ll also need to be armed with salary negotiation, interviewing skills, and other job search trends in line with the 2024 job market Catch up to your colleagues, especially those leveraging job search powerhouse Job-Hunt.org or recruiter business forecasts from sites such as the Association of Executive Search and Leadership Consultants (AESC).